Updated: Jul 14, 2021

 One of Ironspring’s core areas of industrial focus is how the evolution of supply chain platforms are going to reshape both global transportation and the way global supply chains operate and distribute goods.
-Closely aligned with that focus, I’m excited to announce we’ve partnered up with Mercado Labs to lead a new $2.5M round of funding to further accelerate Mercado’s leading Import Supply Chain (ISC) Platform that is helping importers collaborate with suppliers throughout the procurement, ordering, and shipping processes critical to international trade.
+Closely aligned with that focus, I’m excited to announce we’ve partnered up with Mercado Labs to lead a new $2.5M round of funding to further accelerate Mercado’s leading Import Management System (IMS) Platform that is helping importers collaborate with suppliers throughout the procurement, ordering, and shipping & logistics processes critical to international trade.

 Alongside full support from a global group of existing investors (including LiveOak Venture Partners, Schematic Ventures, Story Ventures, and Amplifier), pioneering supply chain investment firm Supply Chain Ventures joined us in this funding round.
 Additionally, I’m thrilled to be joining the board of directors alongside CEO Rob Garrison, LiveOak Venture Partners’ Mike Marcantonio, and former GT Nexus Founder John Urban, who sold that leading global ordering & execution company to Infor for $675M in 2015.